OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 ### Answer examples

-#### Multiple values using the semi-colon value separator
+#### Multiple values using the semicolon value separator
-The example will write all selected values to the *cuisine* tag separated by semi-colon.
+The example will write all selected values to the *cuisine* tag separated by semicolon.
 **Explanation:** The `$input` variable will contain all selected values, which will be concatenated by the `JOIN` expression.

 ```jsonc